BrauUu/gta-san-radio-stations/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000), or some other port, with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000), or some other port shown in your terminal, with your browser to see the result.